Vellai Pookal: Plot

 Back at the precinct, Rudhran and Bharathi realise that someone is trying to divert them from the case, indicating that they are getting closer to the criminal.
 Rudhran recalls that Ajay went missing on garbage collection day and rushes to the dump, but it proves to be a dead end.
 After some contemplation, he rushes to Bharathi's house and suspects Ramya and Alice, Ajay's wife, are in danger.
 He believes that Alice is the small girl from the parallel storyline.

-It is revealed that Alice, previously known as Nicole, suffered abuse from her father and sought vengeance as she grew up since he killed her father.
-So she shot him with a shotgun.
-She changed her name, became a child care consultant, and targeted those who had wronged her.
+It is revealed that Alice, previously known as Nicole, suffered abuse from her father and sought vengeance as she grew up since he killed her mother, so she shot him with a shotgun.
+She changed her name, became a child care consultant, and targeted those who had wronged her or innocent children.
 Ajay was the only positive aspect in her life, and they eventually married.
-She killed Mona because she sexually abused children, and killed Carlos.
+She killed Mona because she sexually abused children, and killed Carlos since he abused his college mates by giving them drugs.
 However, a heated argument between Rudhran and Ajay made Ajay suspicious when he saw Alice's childhood photo in a missing person's report on TV.
 Ajay witnessed Alice chopping up someone and realised the truth.
 Alice kidnapped Ajay, and later kidnapped Ramya when she discovered the truck spotted by the garbage collector.
 In the present, Alice holds Rudhran and Bharathi at gunpoint, but Rudhran manages to escape and confront her.
 Ajay regains his senses, and Alice surrenders.

 The film concludes with the police arriving at the scene.
 Rudhran emphasises the need to stand against child abuse and allow the Vellai Pookal (dandelions) to bloom freely, symbolising the hope for a better future.